gboehl/dynare/CONTRIBUTING.md

 1. Add and commit your test file and `tests/Makefile.am` as described above
 1. Push and create a pull request as described above

-### Unitary Tests
+### Unit tests

-So-called unitary tests allow the test suite to check the correct functioning of the Matlab functions contained in Dynare.
-To add a unitary test you need to
+So-called unit tests allow the test suite to check the correct functioning of the MATLAB/Octave functions contained in Dynare.
+To add a unit test you need to
-1. add the keyword ` % --*-- Unitary tests --*--` at the end of the `function` header to tell the testsuite that the file contains unitary tests.
+1. add the keyword ` % --*-- Unitary tests --*--` at the end of the `function` header to tell the testsuite that the file contains unit tests.
 1. Add the particular tests at the end of the file after a `return` by
    1. Starting a test with `%@test:INTEGER`
-   2. Adding a Matlab test code that provides a pass/fail indicator `T` that takes on `true` if the test passed.
+   2. Adding a MATLAB/Octave test code that provides a pass/fail indicator `T` that takes on `true` if the test passed.
    3. Closing the test with `%@eof:INTEGER`
    where `INTEGER` denotes the number of the test.